 1. Closing digital gaps

-2. Re-discovering customer centricity
+2. Customer centricity

-3. Boosting business agility and innovation
+3. Business agility and innovation

-They have identified demand changes early and were able to adapt their production and sales processes flexibly.
-With a digitalized development-to-production chain these businesses were able to change their business models on the fly.
+They have identified demand changes early and were able to adapt quickly.
+With a digital development-to-production chain, these businesses were able to change their business models on the fly.